Tem's Well of Stuff

 Eventually you reassemble the missing door and pass through a desert to reach Gold Pig's castle.

 You best Purple Mage and confront Gold Pig.
 This time, there's no incinerator, so you enter a battle with them.
 It's fairly decent as the climatic fight which closes out Act 1.
-Notes juke between lanes, Gold Pig has several distinct patterns to their attacks (stomping their feet, channeling power through their hands, tapping into the power of the gems of their necklace), there's a bit where Gold Pig recedes into a fog, leaving only their eye visible, etc. At one point, a pink spirit shows up and asks why you keep coming back, lamenting that they're powerless to stop you.
-I thought the gems or the attacks might be more tied into Gold Pig's control over Green and Purple Mage, but unfortunately it seems like there's no connection there.
+Gold Pig has several distinct patterns to their attacks (stomping their feet, channeling power through their hands, tapping into the power of the gems of their necklace), there's a bit where Gold Pig recedes into a fog, leaving only their eye visible, etc. At one point, that pink spirit from before shows up and asks why you keep coming back, lamenting that they're powerless to stop you.
+I thought the gems on Gold Pig's necklace or their stepchart might be more tied into Gold Pig's control over Green and Purple Mage, but unfortunately it seems like there's no connection there.
 A shame.

-IMAGE: GOLD PIG BATTLEOnce you defeat them, Purple Mage shows up to ask Gold Pig why they keep challenging you when they always lose.
+Once you defeat them, Purple Mage shows up to ask Gold Pig why they keep challenging you when they always lose.
 Apparently Red has an "Other Side," one that Gold Pig has battled before.
 Green Mage and Purple Mage chide Gold Pig about stealing Blue Thief's legs out of pointless greed, and for stalling on giving Red their arm back when it's clear they've won.

 So it's clear Something is going on, but Green Mage and Purple Mage both seem positive about you getting your arm back, with Green Mage saying they understand what it's like to have lost something "essential," and Purple Mage saying you've fought hard and earned your reward.